ossd-sp22/project-evaluation/eclipse_evalution.md

 __Do maintainers thank people for their contributions?__ I haven't seen any.
+But I guess most problems are solved by the maintainers themselves.